Skip to Content

 4. Classic Italian Desserts

-you haven't really explorted nyc until you've had a cannoli for dessert in little italy. the dessert case at caffe palermo.
+You haven't really explorted nyc until you've had a cannoli for dessert in little italy.
+The dessert case at caffe palermo.

 Ferrarra’s on Grand Street used to be my go-to spot if I was around Little Italy and needed a cannolli fix.
 But I recently discovered Caffé Palermo around the corner on Mulberry Street.